Cleary Lake Regional Park Long-Range Plan

 Tennis courts are needed.
 Prior Lake has only 2 public courts often used by pickleball players.
 6 courts at Cleary would be great.

-sp almost 3 years ago
+sp over 3 years ago

 -An expanded play area (like French Regional)